firepear/petrel/README.md

 ## Clients

 Petrel clients are very lightweight.
-There is no concept of a long-lived client, which can be opened and closed multiple network connections.
-A client can handle any number of requests, but the intent is that once you call `Quit()` to drop the connection, you're done with that client and will create a new one when needed.
+There is no concept of a long-lived client which open and close multiple network connections (or a single connection multiple times).
+A client can handle any number of requests, but the design intent is that once you call `Quit()` to drop the connection, you are done with that client and will create a new one if needed.

 Here is a minimal case of a client: